-Integrated vs. Higher Logic security groups
+AMS-managed vs. Higher Logic Security Groups

-Default Higher Logic security groups
+Default Higher Logic Security Groups

 - Higher Logic Admin - Global administrators with universal access and editing rights, commonly referred to as "Super Admins."

 - IsMember - Users with Member permissions, commonly referred to as IsMember.
 Content and functionality is routinely protected to Members as a benefit of membership.
 Those with Member permissions also have access to content and functionality protected to Authenticated.
+Refer to Member access overview, below, for additional information.

 - Authenticated - Any logged in user.
 An authenticated user may or may not have Member status.
 Content and functionality is routinely protected to Authenticated to encourage account creation and the sharing of user data.